jcoreio/react-fader/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 A React Component that fades out old children, then fades in new children when its children change.
 It can also optionally animate its height from one child's height to the other.

+:sparkles: **If you're using `react-router` v2 or v3, make it the component of a parent route, and voilà, you automagically get fade transitions between child routes.**

 ## Usage